When The price we pay for dignity & Honour is poverty of the heart

-Ziauddin's family is an extraordinarily strong unit and a very brave one.
-He said he had to learn new things in his life and we should all keep our hearts and our minds open.
-He confessed that before he came to the UK he had never prepared breakfast for his wife or family because it was not the way in his culture.
-This was women's work and considered undignified for a man.
-Sitting at the breakfast table in his house in Birmingham life is very different now, so is he in that way, all his family are, life is all the richer for it he shared.
+Ziauddin's family is an extraordinarily strong family unit.
+Zauddin had to open his hear and learn new things in his life when he came to the UK and we should all keep our hearts and our minds open.
+He confessed that before he came to he had never prepared breakfast for his wife or family because it was not the way in his culture, not dignified behaviour for a man.
+This was women's work.
+Interesting how dignity was attributed to men rather than women.
+Sitting at the breakfast table in his house in Birmingham life is very different now, so is he and all his family.
+Life is richer when shared.
 Small things, small changes, small moments perhaps, but it is the small things that make a difference.
 What is life after all but a series of moments?
 It's what you do with them that counts.
 Ziauddin and his family have done a lot.

 Entwined with dignity and honour are shame, guilt and humiliation, and from the Dignity Diaries, Andre Mostert from South Africa, talks movingly about ‘white guilt’ and how it affected him growing up under Apartheid.
 What touched me most is when he recalls the moment black South Africans finally got the vote and the lines of people waiting were so long, that he and his friend decided not to 'queue'.

 "The world had moved on, but for us spoilt white boys, it was just voting right?
 So we go to a bar and watch it on TV.
 And I'll never forget, we were sitting there watching journalists talking to people standing in these lines for hours ,that went on forever, and this one journalist goes up to an old black woman waiting in line and says to her;

 'How long have you been waiting in this queue?